Home

 Children Wearing Their Kilts

-There are one or two slight differences between a child's kilt and that of an adult.
+There are one or two slight differences between a child's kilt and an adults.

 The first is that a child's kilt will often have a hem, which then allows the kilt to be lengthened as your child grows.
 And the second is that the kilt maker will often add three or four pleats, under the apron when making the kilt, also to allow for growth.